electron/electronjs.org-old/data/blog/magellan-fix.md

   * [3.0.13](https://github.com/electron/electron/releases/tag/v3.0.13)
   * [2.0.16](https://github.com/electron/electron/releases/tag/v2.0.16)

 There are no reports of this in the wild; however, affected applications are urged to mitigate.
-The SQLite vulnerability is executed in Electron's main process, not the renderer process, so Electron's sandboxing will not safeguard against Magellan.

 ## Further Information